Registering as user

 |View output sets side by side||No||Yes|

 |Downloading and viewing the manual and database document from within the program||No||Yes|

 I recommend not to download CHEAQS from other sites.
 Only downloading CHEAQS from here guarantees a secure and up-to-date download.
 Also, I recommend not to use any other uninstallers than the one included with CHEAQS Next.
 Their 'solution' is usually worse than the supposed problem.

 Regarding the new 64-bits version: already some time ago I decided I wanted to make a new version of CHEAQS, especially designed for 64-bits systems.
 The new version includes the MSA-model (Mean Spherical Approximation model).
 This model is able to predict ion activities at high salt concentrations.
 Unlike many other available models (which are at best semi-empirical), the MSA-model has a solid theoretical basis.
 Of course there is always a ‘but’.
 The ‘but’ here is that at this moment the required derivations are available only for a limited number of ions, but I expect that this number will increase soon.
 I prefer to invest in a method with a solid theoretical basis than in a method that will never become more than semi-empirical.
 I am grateful to Prof. Jean-Pierre Simonin (CNRS, Paris, France) who developed this model and helped me with the implementation in CHEAQS.
 Together we prepared a paper that was recently accepted.

-It will take some time before this new version is complete but I made considerable progress as you can see from the table above.
+This new version is now almost complete as you can see from the table above.